 "The event was out of our control.
 We learned on Saturday evening that there was a problem, and on Sunday morning we learned that a solution was in sight.
 We were never informed of the negotiations.
 The chicane proposed by Michelin?
 They didn't tell us about it.
 We are evaluating how to compensate the spectators".

 Perhaps after asking for damages from Formula 1.
-Michelin had invited the seven teams to which it supplies the tires not to race for safety reasons.
+Michelin had invited the seven teams to which it supplies the tyres not to race for safety reasons.
 And they all obeyed.
 Chitwood nods, before saying:

 "Five years of efforts to advertise F1 were wiped out in one day.
 We will see.
 I hope there is a future.
 A huge step backwards has certainly been taken.
 We share the discouragement of the over one hundred thousand spectators.
 We are victims like them".